leoshad9/linux-maintenance/README.md

-Useful bash scripts for cleaning and maintaining the Linux system.
+Useful Bash scripts for cleaning and maintaining the Linux system.